Prerequisites: You need a Truthlocks account and API key. Sign up at

 Register a Signing Key

-Every issuer needs at least one Ed25519 signing key.
+Every issuer needs at least one signing key (Ed25519 recommended; ES256, ES384, RS256, PS256 also supported).
 You can generate keys locally or use our SDK to create them.

 Mint an Attestation